mymonero/mymonero-mobile/README.md

 * Android: The data is encrypted and saved to the Android device using an implementation that leverages AndroidKeyStore and SharedPreferences.
 * Web: The data is saved to the browser's local storage.
+* iOS: MyMonero uses SwiftKeychainWrapper for persistence.

+The plugin MyMonero uses for storage can be found [here](https://www.npmjs.com/package/capacitor-secure-storage-plugin)

 #### Data storage warnings: